MonoGame/MonoGame/Documentation/articles/content/localization.md

 ```

 Once that is done you then need to change the .mgcb file so that the SpriteFontProcessor is replaced with
 the LocalizedFontProcessor.
-This can be done by editing the .mgcb file or using the Pipeline tool.
+This can be done by editing the .mgcb file or using the MGCB Editor.
 After
 that you can just compile your content as normal.
 If the processor has any trouble resolving or reading the
 resx files you will get an error.